jonroby/mod-cli/README.md

 })
 ```

-And if you specify a reducer: `$ mod -s myKey -c MyComponent -r myReducer`
+And if you specify a reducer: `$ mod -s myKey -c MyComponent -r myReducer`,
+it takes priority.
 ```
 const mapStateToProps = state => ({
   myKey: state.myReducer.myKey
 })
 ```

-You can also do a custom one: `$ mod -s my.custom.prop -c MyComponent`
+You can also create a custom key: `$ mod -s my.custom.prop -c MyComponent`
+(leave off `-r <reducer>`, doing so will probably result in odd behavior)

 ```
 const mapStateToProps = state => ({